marcopolo4k/vim-gbufs/README.md

 # Description

+Mapping shortcuts to Grep through Buffers (open files), and search/replace at will.

 | Search And Replace Multiple Files | Mapping |
 | ----------- | ----------- |
 | Search And Replace with Macro `q` | `<leader>gbufq` |